Surgery for Rectal Cancer

 What is the goal of surgery for rectal cancer?

-What are the types of surgery for rectal cancer?
+What are the types of surgical procedures used to treat rectal cancer?

-How long does recovery take after rectal cancer surgery?
+How long does recovery typically take after rectal cancer surgery?

 Will I need a colostomy after rectal cancer surgery?